Stateful Apps on Tako: SQLite and Uploads That Survive Deploys

 }

-The database file lives at $TAKO_DATA_DIR/app.db.
-Deploy a new version and the release directory swaps, but TAKO_DATA_DIR stays put.
+The database file lives in the persistent app data directory.
+Deploy a new version and the release directory swaps, but the data directory stays put.
 Your rows are exactly where you left them.

 File uploads